 (d) is entitled to receive or is in receipt of, or if the land were let to a tenant, would be entitled to receive, the rents and profits from the land, whether as beneficial owner, trustee, mortgagee in possession or otherwise;

-“place”, in Part 7 (Heritage Protection) has the same meaning as it has in the Heritage of Western Australia Act 1990;
+place, in Part 7 (Heritage Protection) has the same meaning as it has in the Heritage of Western Australia Act 1990;

-“plot ratio”, in the case of residential dwellings has the same meaning as in the Residential Planning Codes;
+plot ratio, in the case of residential dwellings has the same meaning as in the Residential Planning Codes;

-“precinct” means a definable area where particular planning policies, guidelines or standards apply;
+precinct means a definable area where particular planning policies, guidelines or standards apply;

-“predominant use” means the primary use of premises to which all other uses carried out on the premises are subordinate, incidental or ancillary;
+predominant use means the primary use of premises to which all other uses carried out on the premises are subordinate, incidental or ancillary;

-“premises” means land or buildings;
+premises means land or buildings;

-“region scheme” means a regional planning scheme made under the Western Australian Planning Commission Act 1985, as amended from time to time;
+region scheme means a regional planning scheme made under the Western Australian Planning Commission Act 1985, as amended from time to time;

-“Region Scheme” means the region scheme for the ............region published in the Gazette of .........;
+Region Scheme means the region scheme for the ............region published in the Gazette of .........;

-“Region Scheme - Metropolitan” means the Metropolitan Region Scheme within the meaning of the Metropolitan Region Town Planning Scheme Act 1959;
+Region Scheme - Metropolitan means the Metropolitan Region Scheme within the meaning of the Metropolitan Region Town Planning Scheme Act 1959;

-“Residential Planning Codes” means the Residential Planning Codes in Appendix 2 to the Western Australian Planning Commission Statement of Planning Policy No. 1, as amended from time to time;
+Residential Planning Codes means the Residential Planning Codes in Appendix 2 to the Western Australian Planning Commission Statement of Planning Policy No. 1, as amended from time to time;

-“retail” means the sale or hire of goods or services to the public;
+retail means the sale or hire of goods or services to the public;

-“substantially commenced” means that work or development the subject of planning approval has been begun by the performance of some substantial part of that work or development;
+substantially commenced means that work or development the subject of planning approval has been begun by the performance of some substantial part of that work or development;

-“Town Planning Act” means the Town Planning and Development Act 1928;
+Town Planning Act means the Town Planning and Development Act 1928;

-“wholesale” means the sale of goods or materials to be sold by others;
+wholesale means the sale of goods or materials to be sold by others;

-“zone” means a portion of the Scheme area shown on the map by distinctive colouring, patterns, symbols, hatching or edging for the purpose of indicating the restrictions imposed by the Scheme on the use and development of land, but does not include a reserve or special control area.
+zone means a portion of the Scheme area shown on the map by distinctive colouring, patterns, symbols, hatching or edging for the purpose of indicating the restrictions imposed by the Scheme on the use and development of land, but does not include a reserve or special control area.

 2. Land use definitions